 Simon played a key role in a memorable 2015-16 season when Yale won 23 games, the most since 1906-07, captured a second straight Ivy League title with a 13-1 record, matching the 1961-62 team for the best in school history, and advanced to the NCAA Tournament for the first time in 54 years where the Bulldogs upset Baylor.

 Simon’s primary responsibilities include recruiting, opponent scouting and post player development.

 During his tenure at Yale, Simon has worked with All-Ivy post players Greg Mangano ’12 and two-time Ivy League Player of the Year Justin Sears ’16.
 Under his guidance, Yale has been one of the best teams in the nation in free throw rate and team defense.
-Additionally, Yale has finished No. 1 in offensive rebounding percentage in five of his six seasons.
+Additionally, Yale has finished No. 1 in offensive rebounding percentage in five of his seven seasons.